Kong/docs.konghq.com/app/konnect/dev-portal/customization/custom.md

 ## Custom Developer Portal URL

 All Dev Portals have an auto-generated default Dev Portal URL.
 You can add a custom domain.
 When set up properly, users can access the Dev Portal from both the default URL and the custom URL.
-The Kong Developer Portal generates an SSL certificate for your custom domain automatically.
+The {{site.konnect_short_name}} Kong Developer Portal generates an SSL certificate for your custom domain automatically.

 ### Prerequisites

 * You have the **Organization Admin** or **Portal Admin** role in {{site.konnect_saas}}.
-* A domain and access to configure that domain's CNAME
+* A domain and access to configure domain's CNAME
 * Your organization's auto-generated default Dev Portal URL.
 For example, `https://kong121212.portal.konnect.konghq.com/`.

 ### Direct your CNAME to the default Dev Portal URL

-From your domain registrars DNS records settings options, point your CNAME to your Dev Portal's default URL.
+From your domain registrar's DNS records settings options, point your CNAME to your Dev Portal's default URL.

-### Add a custom Dev Portal domain
+## Add a custom Dev Portal domain

 Add a custom Dev Portal domain through your organization's {{site.konnect_short_name}} Admin UI.

-1. In {{site.konnect_short_name}}, open {% konnect_icon dev-portal %}
-**Dev Portal** from the left side menu, then click **Settings**.
+1. In {{site.konnect_short_name}}, open {% konnect_icon dev-portal %} **Dev Portal**, then click **Settings**.

 2. Open the **Portal URL** tab.